yiisoft/proxy/README.md

     }
 }

+// Warning: Do not use stream like "php://memory" in production!
+It can cause file name collisions.
 $path = sys_get_temp_dir();
 $manager = new ProxyManager(
     // This is optional.
 The proxy can be created "on the fly" instead.
 But it's recommended to specify path to enable